neondatabase/website/content/docs/guides/prisma.md

 `DATABASE_URL=postgres://daniel:<password>@ep-mute-rain-952417-pooler.us-east-2.aws.neon.tech:5432/neondb?pgbouncer=true`

-The `-pooler` suffix tells Neon to use a pooled connection to the database rather than a direct connection.
+The `-pooler` suffix tells Neon to use a pooled connection rather than a direct connection.
 The `?pgbouncer=true` flag requires that the connection uses PgBouncer.

 <Admonition type="info">
-The **Connection Details** widget on the Neon **Dashboard** provides a **Pooled connection** tab that provides a pooled connection string that you can copy and paste.
+The **Connection Details** widget on the Neon **Dashboard** provides a **Pooled connection** tab with a pooled connection string that you can copy and paste.
 </Admonition>

 For more information about PgBouncer and pooled connection strings, see [Enable connection pooling](../connect/connection-pooling#enable-connection-pooling).
-For related information in the _Prisma documentation_, refer to the [Add pgbouncer to the connection URL](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).
+For related information in the _Prisma documentation_, refer to [Add pgbouncer to the connection URL](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).

 ## Connection timeouts